 Ifö Cera ES4 WC

-The ES4 combines the design and efficiency of a Swedish 4 litre pan with a robust, leak free UK siphon cistern.
+The ES4 combined the design and efficiency of a Swedish 4 litre pan with a robust, leak free UK siphon cistern.

 The ES4 was developed with Mark Moodie has been extensively tested in lab and field.
 It is installed in a wide range of properties around the country from architect’s homes to National Trust properties and bus stations.
 You have probably used one!